 - Web Site (copy, design and development)

 We suggested a new name: The Ann Arbor Forest School.
-This is a direct approach, easy to recall, and one which locates the school in the community, and lets people know what it is about even if you don’t know what exactly a forest school is.
+This is a direct approach, easy to recall, and one which locates the school in the community and suggests what it is about — even if you don’t know what exactly a forest school is.

-The logo we developed connects to the idea of nature and learning in a way that is warm and inviting — the door in the trunk of the tree is a gateway to more (more learning! more growth!).
-It also remixes the idea of the outdoors and the indoors, which can inspire confidence that the outdoors can be a hospitable, welcoming and safe, place for kids to learn.
-The colors are unconventional in the field of preschool logos but suggest intelligence and display a bit of appropriate risk taking, which is a concept near to the heart of the forest school.
+The new logo connects to the idea of nature and learning in a way that is warm and inviting — the door in the trunk of the tree is a gateway to more (more learning! more growth!).
+It also remixes the idea of the outdoors and the indoors, which can inspire confidence that the outdoors can be a hospitable, welcoming and safe place for kids to learn.
+The colors are unconventional in the field of preschool logos but suggest intelligence and display a bit of appropriate risk-taking, which is a concept near to the heart of the forest school.